 As is the case through much of British Columbia, the Summerland District was never formally surrendered by the local First Nation through an official treaty.
 The fertile land around Summerland was very attractive to European newcomers, and a series of laws and practices gradually moved that land to settler ownership and control.

 The Okanagan people traditionally occupied an area of over 69,000 square kilometers, stretching north to present-day Revelstoke and south into Washington State; however, these boundaries often fluctuated.
 The Okanagans first interacted with European people through the fur trade, primarily through the selling and trading of horses.
 The discovery of gold in the Fraser Canyon in 1857 prompted an influx of newcomers, mostly Americans, who in subsequent years steadily moved through the valleys of British Columbia.
 In the Okanagan Valley, pressure began to grow on colonial authorities from settlers who wanted to acquire rights to the fertile land from local First Nations groups.

-In 1861, an oral agreement was made between the High Chief of the Okanagan and James Douglas, the first Governor of British Columbia, permitting the local Aboriginal people to mark off a large informal reserve at the south end of Okanagan Lake.
-The land was surveyed according to instruction of the local people to include areas they had an interest in, including villages, agricultural land, and sacred areas such as burial grounds.
+In 1861, an oral agreement was made between the High Chief of the Okanagan and James Douglas, the first Governor of British Columbia, permitting the local Indigenous people to mark off a large informal reserve at the south end of Okanagan Lake.
+The land was surveyed according to instruction of the local people to include areas they had an interest in, including villages, agricultural land, and sacred areas, such as burial grounds.
 The area around Summerland was included in this informal reserve.
 The agreement was not a formal treaty and did not surrender First Nations ownership or resource rights to lands outside of these “reserve lands.”
 The goal was to make land available for First Nations people to support themselves and to open the rest of the land to settlement by both settlers and First Nations.